Fizz, Boom, Read!

 Each year DLT coordinates a summer reading program on behalf of Wisconsin's public libraries.
 Wisconsin is a member of the Collaborative Summer Library Program (CSLP).
-Forty-six states are currently members of CSLP.
 Through CSLP, Wisconsin libraries are able to purchase high-quality materials at low cost needed for the program.
-"Dig Into Reading" is the children's theme in 2013, and "Beneath the Surface" is the teen theme.

 Research About the Importance of Summer Reading

-- The Dominican Study: Public Library Summer Reading Programs Close the Reading Gap (2010) examined the impact of public library summer reading program on student achievement dom.edu/gslis/downloads/DOM_IMLS_book_2010_FINAL_web.pdf
+- The Dominican Study: Public Library Summer Reading Programs Close the Reading Gap (2010) examined the impact of public library summer reading program on student achievement gslis.dom.edu/sites/default/files/documents/IMLS_finalReport.pdf

 - The New York State Library published The Importance of Summer Reading: Public Library Summer Reading Programs and Learning in 2010 (updated 2011). www.nysl.nysed.gov/libdev/summer/brief01.pdf